 - You’ve Had Pest Damage

 Damage from pests such as termites and woodpeckers can be costly.
 If your siding or structure beneath is frequently seeing damage from pests, it may be time to consider a different material of siding.
-Tackle pest problems before they start by replacing your siding with a material like James Hardie’s fiber cement options.
+Tackle pest problems before they start by replacing your siding with a material like James Hardie’s fibre cement options.

 - The Colour Is Fading